fboucher/be-my-eyes/README.md

 ### Option 2: Configuration File

-Create a configuration file at `~/.config/be-my-eyes/config.json`:
+The application will automatically save your API key from the environment variable to `~/.config/be-my-eyes/config.json` on first run.
+Alternatively, create it manually:

 ```json
 {
   "api_key": "your_api_key_here"
 }
 ```

-The application will automatically create the configuration directory on first run if it doesn't exist.

 ## Usage